Wine Cellar & Tasting Room- Sexton Residence

 Some people think my last name is Petrus but the inspiration for the name should be obvious.

-In April of 1985 when I started the company this had just recently been released from the Chateau and was retailing for about $800 a bottle, a little out of my budget at the time.
-After just a few months it had jumped to $3000 a bottle due to Parker’s 100 rating and tasting notes below.
-If you would have bought ten cases as futures in 84′ and sold it a few years later you could have netted a profit of around $340,000.00
+In April of 1985 when I started the company, this had just recently been released from the Chateau and was retailing for $800 a bottle, a little out of my budget at the time.
+After just a few months it had jumped to $3000 due to Parker’s 100 rating and tasting notes below.
+If you would have bought ten cases as futures and sold them a few years later you could have netted a profit of around $340,000.00

 As the French say- c’est la vie!

 “The 1982 Petrus will no doubt be regarded as one of the great wines of this century.
 It embodies all of the greatest elements of legendary wines and legendary vintages of Petrus.
 Consistently “perfect” from the cask and bottle, words hardly do justice to such a rare achievement.
 First, the color is sensationally dark, the bouquet explodes upward from the glass within penetrating aromas of ripe mulberry, blackcurrant fruit, and spicy vanillin oak.
 The wealth of fruit overwhelms the palate with a luxuriance and richness that I have never encountered before.
 Even the considerable tannic clout of this monumental wine seems to be buried by what is simply a tidal wave of voluptuous, decadently concentrated fruit.
 In March 1983, when I first tasted this wine, I thought it was the most perfect and symmetrical wine I had ever experienced.
 Later that day, Christian Moueix called it his “legacy.”
 In an age when “the greatest ever” seems to lack significance and sincerity, this is truly the best wine ever produced for this remarkable property.”

 Robert M. Parker Jr. From his 1985 book-“Bordeaux- The Definitive Guide for The Wines Produced Since 1961”